TriPed-Robot/trip_kinematics/docs/source/how_it_works.rst

 How TriP models Robots
 ######################

-This page describes how TriP models robots.
+TriP models robots using the :class:`Robot` class.
+A robot object is made up of :class:`Transformation` and :class:`KinematicGroup` objects.
+The :class:`KinematicGroup` objects are used to model closed chains.

+The following sections will explain the :class:`Transformation`, :class:`KinematicGroup` and :class:`Robot` objects in more detail.
-It is advised to read this page before building your robot.
+It is advised to read these sections before using them to modell robots.

-Especially if the hybrid contains hybrid chains.
+The last section also explains how Kinematic Solvers work.

 ****************
 Transformations